TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Index.rst

     The type `file` supersedes the usage of TCA type :php:`inline` with :php:`foreign_table` set to :php:`sys_file_reference`.

-The TCA type :php:`folder` creates a field where folders can be attached to the record.
-The values are stored as a combined identifier in a :ref:`comma-separated list (csv) <columns-group-data-commalist>`.
+The TCA type :php:`file` creates a field where files can be attached to the record.

-.. _columns-folder-examples:
+.. _columns-file-examples:
-.. _tca_example_group_folder_1:
+.. _tca_example_group_file_1:

 Examples
 ========